andybalaam/foursies/backlog.md

 - Unify Model.Side and Board.Piece in some way
 - Abstract all distances into PixelScale
 - Improve vocabulary around boardScale, gridScale, piecesScale
+- Messages
+    - When you can't move because it's not your go
+    - When you can't do that move because you must take

 ## Later releases